 But there’s more.

 By winter, those vivid colors disappear, muting the landscape.
-Yet, even on days when the snow isn’t glistening like diamonds, beauty abounds.
+Yet, beauty abounds even on days when the snow isn’t glistening like diamonds.
 Morning fog rolls over the mountains then slowly lifts as the sun ekes through.
 In the late afternoon, the sun descends behind the peaks and humps—leaving lavender and pink skies in its wake.

 Stowe, a brief history

 I wasn’t keen on history in high school so I promise to only bore you briefly with it here.
-Stowe was chartered in 1763 but its first settlers didn’t arrive until 30 years later.
+Stowe was chartered in 1763, but its first settlers didn’t arrive until 30 years later.
 Back then, Stowe’s population totaled 316 people and 8,000 grazing sheep.
-You don’t need to have a degree in statistics to figure out that the farming industry dominated Stowe’s early years.
-By the mid-nineteenth century, however, Stowe became a popular summer resort destination due to its evergreen mountains and scenic terrain.
+You don’t need a statistics degree to figure out that the farming industry dominated Stowe’s early years.
+However, Stowe became a popular summer resort destination by the mid-nineteenth century due to its evergreen mountains and scenic terrain.

 In 1921, Stowe hosted its first Winter Carnival, thus putting it squarely on the map as a cold-weather hot spot.
 Ski tracks were cleared, trails were added, and tourists began to arrive en masse.
 Before you could say baaaaa, Stowe became the ‘Ski Capital of the East’.